 After authorizing the connection, you’ll be brought back to your WordPress site.
-You’ve now connected your Zoom account and you’re ready to start creating Zoom calls from your event editor.
+You’ve now connected your Zoom account and you’re ready to start Managing Zoom by creating calls from your event editor.
 You also have a few different privacy options for your Zoom events.

 Protect Zoom link, only accessible via RSVP

 In this set-up, we’ll have the Virtual Events add-on automatically generate our Zoom link, but we don’t want the Zoom link to be publicly accessible at all.
 In this example, we’re also using Event Tickets (free WordPress plugin for RSVP & tickets) to manage RSVPS.
 With these settings, Virtual Events will automatically add the Zoom link to the RSVP confirmation email that goes out to every attendee.

 You can choose to hide the Zoom link behind a button on your event page with these settings in the Virtual Events add-on.